-We’ve now discussed the federal registration process and relevant exemptions.
-We’ll now cover the registration process through the lens of state rules and regulations.
+We’ve already covered the federal registration process and the key exemptions.
+Now we’ll look at registration through the lens of state rules and regulations.

 According to the Uniform Securities Act (USA), a registration statement may be filed by any of these entities:

-In most scenarios, issuers file registration paperwork when attempting to sell their securities.
-Oftentimes, this is done with the help of an underwriter (loosely referred to as a broker-dealer in the law).
-Therefore, broker-dealers sometimes file registration paperwork on behalf of the issuers they represent.
+In most cases, issuers file registration paperwork when they want to sell their securities.
+Often, they do this with the help of an underwriter (which the law loosely treats as a broker-dealer).
+Because of that, broker-dealers sometimes file registration paperwork on behalf of the issuers they represent.

 There are three ways to register a security at the state level: